Faculty and Staff

 Keep searching for fellowships.
 Remember that many funding options have early deadlines!

-Take advantage of practice interviews, sometimes called "mock interviews," which can be provided through the Career Center.
+Take advantage of practice interviews, sometimes called "mock interviews," which can be provided through the Center for Career Development.
 Some graduate schools may require a personal interview so practice your skills prior to these meetings.

 Contact the Registrar in December to forward your fall semester transcript to all institutions to which you have applied.